Tyler-Grindrod/Mechanical-Design-Portfolio/Drake_Water_Treatment_Plant-(Industrial)/README.md

 # This is for The Falls at Drake Point Project
 ---
-*Disclaimer: These documents are for portfolio demsotration only and are not intended for construction.*
+*Disclaimer: These documents are for portfolio demonstration only and are not intended for construction.*